cpske/ISP/schedule2024.md

 - Description of KU Polls Iteration 3
 - [Authentication](authentication) and Authentication in Django
-- Group Coding of Revised Domain Model for KU Polls
+- In-class group coding of revised Domain Model for KU Polls
-  1. Update your Domain Model (document in project wiki)
+  1. Update your Domain Model (a document in your project wiki) & submit a link
   2. Implement User login/logout feature and require login to vote (but no change to votes model)
   3. Refactor to use Vote object for each user's vote